Russia test-fires ICBM amid tension over Ukraine

 Russia and the United States signed the latest of a series of treaties restricting the numbers of ICBMs in 2010, but Moscow has indicated it will agree further cuts in the near future and is taking steps to upgrade its nuclear arsenal.

-The Defence Ministry said the test could help Russia improve its capability of foiling anti-missile shields, RIA reported.

-Moscow says it is concerned U.S. interceptors could shoot down some of its ICBMs in flight, weakening its arsenal.
-The United States says the shield is meant to protect against threats from states such as Iran and poses no threat to Russia.

-The 20-metre (60-foot) long RS-12M, known in NATO parlance as the SS-25 Sickle, was first put into service in 1985, six years before the collapse of the Soviet Union, and is designed to carry a nuclear warhead.
+The 20 metre (60 foot) long RS-12M, known in NATO parlance as the SS-25 Sickle, was first put in service in 1985, six years before the collapse of the Soviet Union, and is designed to carry a nuclear warhead.
 Its range is 10,500 km (6,000 miles).